 Science cases sensitive to systematics, departures of likelihood from Gaussianity, or requiring user-specified priors, demand knowledge of the shape of the likelihood function beyond a simple Gaussian approximation around the ML value.
-The estimate of bulge-disk model parameters and the estimate of photometric redshifts are two examples where knowledge of the full posterior is likely to be needed for LSST science cases.
+Photometric redshift estimation is the primary example where knowledge of the full posterior is likely to be needed for LSST science cases.